ChatGPT vs Claude (2026): which one should you actually pay for?

 ChatGPT's real weaknesses

-• Default writing voice is cliched ("Certainly!", "Let's dive in")
+• Default writing voice leans cliched ("Certainly!", "Let's dive in")

 • Defaults to using your data for training unless you change it